 About The Vintage:

-The great conditions set a heavy crop that we mitigated through aggressive fruit thinning.
+These great conditions set a heavy crop that we mitigated through aggressive fruit thinning.
 Our crews worked diligently and with continued focus to reduce the yield to one cluster per shoot in some blocks so that the vines were better able to balance their load.
 We also removed shoulders on some of the clusters to produce the same effect.
-The goal being to afford these younger vines the energy they needed to ripen their crop properly and without undue stress.

-Harvest took place at a good but even pace.
-We were able to pick the vineyard in multiple small passes to create as many small lots as possible.
-The yields were tiny but the resulting collection of small lots allowed us to unlock a final wine comprised of numerous picks, passes, clones and aspects.
+Harvest took place at a steady pace.
+We elected to pick the vineyard in multiple small passes to create as many individual lots as possible.
+We feel that this is key in understanding the mysteries of Treehouse.